happenslol/dragtime/README.md

 ### Roadmap

-The following big features are still work in progress:
+The following big features are still work in progress, being worked on in the listed order:

+-   Dragging and dropping between multiple lists of the same type
 -   Vertical and horizontal grid lists (multiline lists)
--   Dragging and dropping between multiple lists of the same type
 -   Extensive unit and integration tests

+Dragtime is still under development, so please [report any bugs you find!](https://github.com/happenslol/dragtime/issues)

 ### Usage